What I learned from running my professional photography business

 Look at all those chickens!
 I mean photos.
 Great, you have captured the moments, selected the best shots, and edited those… now get them to your client.

 I work in very organized Dropbox folders.
-This way, I can find my photos within a few seconds.
-Well, if I remember which month I created them.
-Anyway, it also allows me to give partial ‘access’ to clients.
+This way, I can find my photos within a few seconds—if I remember which month I created them.
+It also allows me to give partial ‘access’ to clients.
+For the actual delivery, I use Picflow

 Get a contract template for your photography business